Integrate LDAP User Management with Oracle Linux Automation Manager

 olamPassword123

 Oracle Linux Automation Manager encrypts the password field after saving the configuration changes.
-The LDAP Bind Password field will be editable but will no longer show the password initially entered.
+You can still edit the LDAP Bind Password field, but the WebUI no longer shows the initial password entered.

 4. Click and select the group type from the LDAP Group Type drop-down list of values.

-In the free lab environment, the LDAP Group Type defaults to MemberDNGroupType, which we'll use with our LDAP server.
+In the free lab environment, the LDAP Group Type defaults to MemberDNGroupType, which you'll use with our LDAP server.

 The LDAP Group Types that Oracle Linux Automation Manager supports uses the django-auth-ldap-library .

-Each LDAP Group Type may take different parameters, so look at the classes init django_auth_ldap upstream documentation to determine the expected parameters.
+Each LDAP Group Type may take different parameters, so look at the init classes in the django_auth_ldap upstream documentation to determine the expected parameters.

-5. Enter the Distinguished Name (DN) in the LDAP Bind DN field for the LDAP user that Oracle Linux Automation Manager uses to connect (Bind) to the LDAP server.
+5. Enter the Distinguished Name (DN) in the LDAP Bind DN field for the LDAP user that Oracle Linux Automation Manager uses to connect or bind to the LDAP server.

 6. Enter the key that stores the user's name in the LDAP User DN Template field.